SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 (where again U is a "raw" energy from an ab-initio calculation, or a "regular" formation energy from NIST).

-Now we can compute the "generalized formation energy" of CO as:
+Now we can compute the electronic contribution to the relative formation energy of CO as:

 :math:`E_{\rm{CO}} = U_{\rm{CO}} - R_{\rm{C}} - R_{\rm{O}}`

-In the case where CO is adsorbed to a surface, say Pt(211), we can compute a "generalized" formation energy relative to the clean surface:
+In the case where CO is adsorbed to a surface, say Pt(211), we can compute the electronic contribution to the relative formation energy relative to the clean surface:

 :math:`E_{{\rm{CO}}*@{\rm{Pt}}(211)} = U_{{\rm{Pt}}(211)+{\rm{CO}}*} - U_{{\rm{Pt}}(211)} - R_{\rm{C}} - R_{\rm{O}}`